Turtles at the Bottom 🐢

 Are measurements compatible across dimensions?
 The answer is yes.
 Using \(i\) and \(j\) to index spatial dimensions we get

-In CM momentum is mass times velocity, while in QM momentum is a differential operator.
-How are these two connected, and is there a way to connect CM to QM in general?
+In CM momentum is mass times velocity, while in QM momentum is an observable represented by a Hermitian operator.
+How are these two pictures related, and is there a general bridge from CM to QM?

 The closest we come to a classical-quantum connection is through expected values.
 For example, in QM the classical notion of velocity corresponds to